← All posts

 Read done, Grep done: executing = [] -> Bash starts alone

 This check is re-run every time a tool finishes, by the routine that walks the queue.
-And when it scans the queue and hits the first unsafe tool that still can’t start, it stops there — so that serial point becomes a natural barrier: nothing behind it jumps ahead of it.
+When it scans the queue and hits the first unsafe tool that still can’t start, it stops there.
+That serial point becomes a natural barrier, and nothing behind it jumps ahead of it.

 assistant message · block order = model output order concurrency-safe batch — running together tool_1 Read tool_2 Grep tool_3 Read tool_4 Bash queued · _can_execute waits tool_results — each carries its own tool_use_id pair by id ⇒ finish order may scramble, still correct make_missing_tool_results — fill any gap with is_error exactly one result per call ⇒ history stays closed next turn: [ history · assistant · results ] → normalize → API (matched by id)